Squishy178/Cookie-Clicker-Rebaked/README.md

 <img src="img/perfectCookie.png" width="128">

 None of this would be possible without Orteil.
-Thanks bud
+Thanks bud.
 <br>
 <br>

-REBAKED UPDATE:
+WHAT REBAKED ADDS:
 * Lord of the abyss!
 This creature can be summoned, and has a unique take on the whole concept of cookie clicker!
 This helps the Endgame feel more interesting
-* More achievements!
-There are I think 3 or 4 new achievements to unlock!
+* Tons of More achievements!
 * More Upgrades, More fun!
 * QOL changes because they are awesome
 * Leveling Rework!

-Link
+* Many new challenge modes to try!

 Any Suggestions are always welcome!
-This update has Taken about a WHOLE MONTH, so I am extremely excited to release this!

-Planned Features (prob next update):
-* Pantheon rework (some gods will be favored on certain intervals)
-* Minigame for the MINE
-* Independence Day

 https://squishy178.github.io/Cookie-Clicker-Rebaked/